gvwilson/sensibleadventures/maddy-roo/outline.md

 -   Sindy: "There aren't any levers to grab!"
 -   Dockety pulls a keyboard off a desk and throws it
     -   Hits one of the service bots
-    -   Patience protests
+    -   Patient protests
     -   The service bot immediately begins to pick up the pieces
-    -   Patience presses more buttons on the console
+    -   Patient presses more buttons on the console
     -   Maddy realizes that the console is controlling the service bots
 -   She grabs a keyboard and throws it at the console
     -   Misses